digitalocean/marketplace-partners/README.md

 The following software packages are necessary for the initial configuration of new Droplets and to ensure connectivity:

 - `cloud-init` 0.76 or higher (0.79 or higher recommended)
-- `openssh-server` (SFTP enabled configuration recommended)
+- `openssh-server` (SFTP-enabled configuration recommended)

  All of these packages are provided by default in the default DigitalOcean base images.